Furthermore-F/LindbladMagnus/README.md

 ## QSD_SME_VQA

-Building on the close relationship between nonlinearly unraveled Lindblad dynamics, stochastic Magnus integrators, and variational quantum simulation, we propose a high-order scheme for solving the quantum state diffusion equation using exponential integrators.
+Building on the close relationship between unraveled Lindblad dynamics, stochastic Magnus integrators, and variational quantum simulation, we propose a high-order scheme for solving the quantum state diffusion equation using exponential integrators.
 This formulation facilitates the simulation of wavefunction trajectories within the established framework of variational quantum algorithms for time evolution.
 Our